apache/incubator-training/content/Apache/ComDev/WorkingGroups/README.md

 # Presentation with Reveal.JS and AsciiDoctor

 Remarks:
-- Currently it seems as if the system can't detect the 'docinfo' files, so we have to replace the `document.html.slim` file from `asciidoctor-reveal.js` with an updated one, that adds some additional js and css references.
+- Currently it seems as if the system can't detect the 'docinfo' files, so we have to replace the `document.html.slim` file from `asciidoctor-reveal.js` with an updated one that adds some additional js and css references.
 This template is located in `libs/docinfo-hack`.
-- In order to use the preview of the IntelliJ asciidoctor plugin, you need to set an attribute in the plugin settings: `imagesdir` = `../resources/images`
+- To use the preview of the IntelliJ asciidoctor plugin, you need to set an attribute in the plugin settings: `imagesdir` = `../resources/images`.
 - Even if it is possible to run the presentation directly from the `generated-slides` directory, some JavaScript extensions don't work in this case.
-Therefore it is required to run the presentation from a local webserver.
+Therefore you need to run the presentation from a local webserver.
-- In order to generate the diagrams, GraphVIS needs to be installed locally.
+- To generate the diagrams, GraphVIS needs to be installed locally.
 Get it from: http://www.graphviz.org/
 - The template is adjusted to use the codecentric font `Panton`, so be sure to have that installed on your presentation machine.
-- Any css adjustments can go to `src/main/theme/cc.css` as this is automatically embedded into the themes directory.
+- Any css adjustments can go into `src/main/theme/cc.css` as this is automatically embedded into the `themes` directory.

 ## Building the presentation